 We continually explore appropriate and efficient ways to address the risk needs of our clients and the impact of various regulatory and legislative changes on our operations.
 We have created and managed, and continue to manage, multiple capital vehicles across a number of jurisdictions and may create additional risk bearing vehicles or enter into additional jurisdictions in the future.
+In addition, our differentiated strategy and capability position us to pursue bespoke or large solutions for clients, which may be non-recurring.
+This, and other factors including the timing of contract inception, could result in significant volatility of premiums in both our Property and Casualty and Specialty segments.
 As our product and geographical diversity increases, we may be exposed to new risks, uncertainties and sources of volatility.